Don't like to read?

-A study published in July 2016, by the American Academy of Sleep Medicine, examines U.S. Veterans with post-traumatic stress disorder.
-PTSD is considered to be a mental health condition that develops after exposure to a traumatic event and can cause sleep disorders.
+A study published in July 2016 by the American Academy of Sleep Medicine examines U.S. Veterans with post-traumatic stress disorder.
+PTSD is considered a mental health condition that develops after exposure to a traumatic event and can cause sleep disorders.
 These have been the chief complaints from over 9 million veterans.

 - Sleep apnea consists of shallow breathing or moments of brief pauses of oxygen flow throughout the night.

-- Insomnia causes a person to have a toilsome time falling asleep or inability to stay asleep.
+- Insomnia causes a person to have a strenuous time falling asleep or inability to stay asleep.

 Often, veterans suffering from sleep apnea are prescribed Continuous Positive Airway Pressure (CPAP) therapy nightly for maximum relief.
 CPAP therapy includes wearing a face mask during rest, which maintains a clear airway passage by providing a stream of air while one is asleep.

 Eurekalert highlights that therapy proves to be effective with continuous use without using mind-altering medications.

 A study re-evaluating the effects of Continuous Positive Airway Pressure therapy on veterans suffering from sleep apnea, suggest that veterans who used the treatment at least four times a week, saw a dramatic change in over 65% of their night’s sleep.

 Over the years, researchers have noticed that veterans taking drugs to treat their PTSD have a greater chance of enduring severe side effects.
 Doctors commonly prescribe antidepressants (Zoloft), antihypertensive medications (Prazosin), and Monoamine Oxidase Inhibitors (Phenelzine).
 Common side effects include:

 Unfortunately, many veterans who experience the stress disorder generally suffer from sporadic clusters of insomnia.
 The inability to remain asleep throughout the night can stress the individual and heighten the effects of broken sleep in a different way nightly.